FarBeyondDriven/JDscripts/README.md

 Sorts files in packages descending with special handling for TV shows (part files descending, episodes ascending)

+### enableHostsAtNight.js

+Enables predefined hosters at night and disables them again in the morning for automated, unattended downloads

 ## Tools

 ### jdownloader_api_connect.pl (perl)